 - Traumatic: This is when fractures arising from acute trauma to the spine may result in slippage of vertebrate.

-- Dysplastic: This is also known as congenital (present at birth) spondylolisthesis, which is caused by unusual development of the spine.
+- Dysplastic: Also known as congenital (present at birth) spondylolisthesis, which is caused by unusual development of the spine.
 It typically occurs in the lower lumbar and sacral spine.

-- Pathologic: This is when there is erosion or damage to the back portion of the spine that is caused from tumors, bone conditions, or even previous spinal surgery.
+- Pathologic: When an erosion or damage to the back portion of the spine that is caused from tumors, bone conditions, or even previous spinal surgery.
 This includes the lamina, facet joints and connecting ligaments which may also weaken the attachments between adjacent vertebrae and result in spondylolisthesis.